telitas/PSVBAInternationalize/docs/about_PSVBAInternationalize.md

 - Resolve translation to each placeholder.

 # NOTE
-This module imprementation is very lazy because I wish VBA would be replaced to other languages in the near future.
+This module imprementation is very lazy because I hope VBA would be replaced to other languages in the near future.

 # LICENSE
 MIT